Winnipeg Jets goalie Connor Hellebuyck not keen on NHL’s schedule pause

 The Buffalo Sabres, meanwhile, cancelled practice Tuesday before placing Jeff Skinner and Zemgus Girgensons in protocol, where they joined fellow forward Vinnie Hinostroza.

-Back in Winnipeg, Hellebuyck was also asked about NHLers going to the Olympics, which is now almost certainly off due to the pandemic’s disruption to the league’s schedule that has caused an even 50 games to be postponed or rescheduled.
+Back in Winnipeg, Hellebuyck was also asked about NHLers going to the Olympics, which is now almost certainly off due to the latest COVID-19 disruption that’s caused an even 50 games to be postponed or rescheduled.

 The 28-year-old former Vezina Trophy winner was expected to feature for the United States, but will now have to hope for another chance in 2026.